abhishek-kumar/NNForMLL/README.md

   * If the make command fails, you can try installing explicitly using the `install.sh` script.
   * The make file assumes that your system library paths are set to the default `'/usr/local/lib'`.
 If not, the libraries may be installed elsewhere.
 If this happens, the output of `install.sh` should tell you where the libraries are installed.
 This path should then be added to the Makefile in place of `'/usr/local/lib'`.
   * The library liblbfgs has been obtained from here: [liblbfgs](http://www.chokkan.org/software/liblbfgs/).
   * If you don't have `make` installed, then install it on Ubuntu using `sudo apt-get install make`.
-On a mac, open `XCode` (create a new empty project project), go to the XCode menu, click Preferences.
+On a mac, open `XCode` (create a new empty project), go to the XCode menu, click Preferences.
 Go to the downloads tab and then to components.
 Under `Command line tools`, click Install.
   * The commands in this file have been tested on a PC running Ubuntu.
 They should work correctly on a mac, on other linux platforms and on windows with Cygwin.
 Please let me know if something doesn't work right on your platform.